-This section discusses the material components of the executive compensation program for Bridger's named executive officers who are identified in the 2021 Summary Compensation Table below.
+This section discusses the material components of the executive compensation program for Bridger's named executive officers who are identified in the 2022 Summary Compensation Table below.
 This discussion may contain forward-looking statements that are based on Bridger's current plans, considerations, expectations and determinations regarding future compensation programs.
-Actual compensation programs that Bridger adopts following the completion of the business combination may differ materially from the existing and currently planned programs summarized or referred to in this discussion
+Actual compensation programs that Bridger adopts may differ materially from the existing and currently planned programs summarized or referred to in this discussion.